Launceston

 ArtsNational Launceston welcomes you.

-In 2025 ArtsNational Launceston will deliver an exciting program of superbly illustrated lectures on a diverse range of topics within the arts and related disciplines, including:
+ArtsNational Launceston will deliver an exciting program of superbly illustrated lectures on a diverse range of topics within the arts and related disciplines.
+We offer eight lectures, six by UK lecturers and two by Australian presenters

 Our lecturers are chosen for their communication skills and expert knowledge in their fields.
 They are approachable, well prepared and their enthusiasm and willingness to share their knowledge is infectious.